biomedswe/BASE/README.md

 ### Prerequisites

 Before you can run BASE, you need to ensure that your environment is set up correctly.
 The following are required:

 - **Python**: The core of this project is written in Python, so you'll need Python installed on your computer.
 We recommend using Python 3.7 or newer to ensure compatibility with all dependencies.
-You can download Python from the [official Python website](https://www.python.org/downloads/).

 - **Virtual Environment (Optional, but recommended)**: Using a virtual environment for Python projects helps manage dependencies and avoid conflicts with other projects.
-You can create a virtual environment using Python's built-in `venv` module (for Python 3.3 and newer) or with `virtualenv` for older versions of Python.
+You can create a virtual environment using Python's built-in `venv` module or with `virtualenv` for older versions of Python.

   To create a virtual environment using `venv`, run the following command in your terminal (replace `myenv` with your preferred environment name):
   ```bash